N01634428/AutoCareMVP/README.md

 # AutoCareMVP

-This is my Passion project AutoCare. which is basically a car servicing website where customer can book their appointment, manage appointment, edit and delete appointment.
+AutoCare is a passion project — a full-featured car servicing web application that allows customers to book, manage, edit, and delete their service appointments easily.
+It’s designed to streamline the car maintenance booking process with a simple, user-friendly interface.